+The copperhead is responsible for more venomous snake bites in the Southeastern U.S. than any other snake, and their populations are increasing.
+In south Alabama population growth of the copperhead may be due in part to the absence of the once-prevalent eastern indigo snake.
 “Copperheads used to be a very rare snake to see in south Alabama,” said Professor and Herpetologist with Auburn’s Department of Biological Sciences Craig Guyer.
 “Now copperheads are the most commonly occurring snake in the region.
 Eastern indigo snakes eat other snakes, including venomous snakes like copperheads, and the decline of the eastern indigo snake has corresponded to an increase in copperheads.”

 The Birmingham Zoo's Indo-Chinese tiger, Kumar, weighs 230 lbs.
 As a means of monitoring the tiger's overall health, Kumar gets weighed twice a month by trained zoo keepers utilizing a strategic series of hallways and barriers, or holding area, connected to his exhibit.
 Indeed, all of the Birmingham Zoo's big cats are monitored in this fashion, and the Society for Conservation Biology, or SCB, got a behind-the-scenes look at how the system works.